-So why don’t we slice that same “~1 billion pages” pie by the number of referring domains that are linking to each page?
+So why don’t we slice our studied pages by the number of unique websites (referring domains) that are linking to each page?

-It looks like 55.24% of pages don’t have even a single backlink.
-And 29.79% of pages have links from less than three websites.
+It looks like 66.31% of pages don’t have even a single backlink, and 26.29% have links from three websites or less.

-“55.24% of pages don’t have even a single backlink.” — from @Ahrefs study of 1 BILLION web pages.”Click to tweet
+““66.31% of pages don’t have even a single backlink — from @Ahrefs study of over 1 BILLION web pages.”Click to tweet

 But are these the same pages?

-And it looks like we have a linear correlation — the more backlinks a page has, the more search traffic it gets from Google.
+The correlation is clear: the more backlinks a page has, the more organic traffic it gets from Google.

-We can see a similar correlation between the number of referring domains and the number of keywords that a page ranks for:
+We see a similar correlation between referring domains and keyword rankings:

 So if you want to rank in Google and get search traffic, you’ll need to build high-quality backlinks to your page.
 If you’re unsure how to do that, start with these articles on our blog: